model-checking/kani/rfc/src/rfcs/0011-rust-ub-checks.md

 For simplicity, we propose that all undefined behavior checks are modelled as assert-assume pairs.
-We propose that the status of all passing assertions that may be affected by this check to be displayed as UNDETERMINED if one or more UB checks fail. [^all-passing]
+We propose that the status of all passing assertions that may be affected by this check to be displayed as `UNDETERMINED` if one or more UB checks fail.
+For simplicity, Kani currently over-approximate this set by marking all passing assertions as `UNDETERMINED`.
+Future pruning of this set can be done with further analysis, but it should not affect soundness.

-All failing assertions should have their status preserved, unless the UB check is implemented using "demonic" non-determinism, such as CBMC's deallocated check.
+All failing assertions will have their status preserved.
+This may create spurious counter examples for cases where the failing UB check is implemented using "demonic" non-determinism.[^demonic]

+[^demonic]: Some UB checks implementation use one tracker with non-deterministic assignment to track the status of different objects.
+This implementation relies on the fact that an assertion will fail if there is at least one possible assignment to its tracker that violates the assertion.
+Picking an assignment that fails can be seen as choosing the worst possible action, known as demonic nondeterminism.

-See [0010-rust-ub-checks.md#open-questions] for alternatives to be considered.
+See [Open questions section](0010-rust-ub-checks.md#open-questions) for alternatives to be considered.

 ### Concrete playback of UB checks